mashaalyusufi02/mashaalyusufi02/README.md

 My academic training has equipped me with expertise in Forecasting, Bayesian Statistics, Time Series Analysis, Panel Data Modelling, and Non-linear Regression.
 I am proficient in Matlab, R, and Python, and I use these tools to compute and implement statistical models.

-**Masters Thesis: Misspecification in Gaussian Graphical Models - Current**
+**Masters Thesis: Misspecification in Gaussian Graphical Models - Current** My thesis is focused on understanding errors in how we model relationships between different variables, using a method called Gaussian Graphical Models (GGMs).

+At the heart of this, I’m working with Bayesian networks that show how variables are related to each other.
+These relationships are represented as "edges" or connections in the network.
+Normally, GGMs assume that the data follows a smooth, bell-shaped Normal distribution.
+These models are useful for understanding the conditional relationships between variables — meaning, how one variable is connected to another when you account for all the others.

+The main question I'm exploring is: What happens if the data we're working with doesn't exactly follow the ideal Gaussian distribution?

+In simple terms, I’m investigating how the model can still reliably tell us whether a connection between two variables is real, even when the data doesn’t perfectly match our assumptions.
+To do this, I use a particular kind of Prior distribution which allows me to increase or decrease the number of edges to fully understand the true picture.

+So, overall, my work helps understand the accuracy of these models, especially when the data doesn’t fit the typical smooth patterns one expects.
+I am also exploring methods on how to convert any empirical distribution to have properties of a normal distribution for the models concerned.

+Thesis Proposal Presentation Link: Breaking a Gaussian Graphical Model.pdf